SuperNeon4ik/NoxesiumUtils/README.md

 - Send server rules on join
 - Send server rules to players with commands
 - Check player's client settings.
+- There is a little more to it, lol.
 - Maybe more soon 🤔

 ### Requirements